bennettnw2/lpic101-Notes/107-AdminstrativeTasks.md

     * the layout of the etc shadow file is very similar to that of the `/etc/passwd`
     * the first field contains the username and the second field contains an encrypted password
     * the password will show the algorithm used, the salt used, and the hashed password
+      * these values are all separated by a $ symbol
     * the next field shows how many days since the epoch that the password was changed
       * UNIX Epoch is January 1, 1970
       * this time is the standard used to calculate modification times